input-output-hk/marlowe-agda/src/Marlowe/Semantics/Operate.lagda.md

 ... | no _  = nothing
 ```

-## Evaluator for mid step semantics
+## Evaluator for mid-step semantics

 ```
 {-# TERMINATING #-} -- TODO: use sized types instead